MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/aad-sync-with-tul.md

 - New users added in the AAD of the organization are automatically added to the organization directory.
 - Users deleted from the AAD are automatically removed from the organization directory and all organization groups.
-- Any information change in the AAD will sync with the TUL.
+- Any information changed in the AAD will sync with the TUL.
 For example, if designation of a user is changed in the AAD, the change is automatically reflected in the organization directory.

 ## Configure the AAD-TUL sync